 Dyspnoea on exertion or at rest is the most common symptom of left-sided heart failure.
 With increasing failure patient may develop leg oedema and abdominal distension due to ascites.

-Particular attention should be paid to the cardinal signs and symptoms of heart failure.
+Particular attention should be paid to the cardinal signs of heart failure.
 Their presence (and degree) may depend on severity of heart failure and associated comorbid disease.

 General examination may reveal tachycardia and cyanosis.
 A focused cardiovascular examination may reveal elevated jugular venous pressure, ankle oedema, and a displaced apex beat, which suggests cardiomegaly.
 On auscultation, besides presence of pulmonary rales or crepitation, an S3 gallop may be present, which has prognostic significance.

-Particular attention should be paid to factors like pallor (which may reflect anaemia), irregularly irregular pulse (reflecting atrial fibrillation), systolic murmur of aortic stenosis and mid diastolic murmur of mitral stenosis, or overt signs of thyrotoxicosis.
-In dialysis patients, a large arteriovenous fistula may occasionally be the precipitating factor.
+Clinical manifestations of the underlying aetiology of heart failure may be present, for example, macroglossia and neuropathy may point to infiltrative cardiomyopathy like amyloidosis; pallor (which may reflect anaemia); irregularly irregular pulse (reflecting atrial fibrillation); systolic murmur of aortic stenosis and mid diastolic murmur of mitral stenosis; or overt signs of thyrotoxicosis.
+In patients on dialysis, a large arteriovenous fistula may occasionally be the precipitating factor.
+However, further discussion of the clinical features of aetiologic(al) pathways is beyond the scope of this topic.

 For all patients, initial investigations should include ECG, chest x-ray, transthoracic echocardiogram, and baseline haematology and blood chemistry, including full blood count, serum electrolytes (including calcium and magnesium), serum urea and creatinine, liver function tests, and B-type natriuretic peptide/N-terminal pro-brain natriuretic peptide levels.
 Anaemia and high lymphocyte percentage are strong risk factors and prognostic markers of poor survival.
 In patients presenting with dyspnoea, measurement of natriuretic peptide biomarkers is useful to support a diagnosis or exclude heart failure.
 However, elevated plasma levels of natriuretic peptides can occur with a wide variety of cardiac and non-cardiac causes; therefore, clinical judgement is necessary.